carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

      `below`_.

 Consult the `Getting Started with LLVM`_ section for detailed information on configuring and compiling LLVM.
-Go to `Program Layout`_ to learn about the layout of the source code tree.
+Go to `Directory Layout`_ to learn about the layout of the source code tree.

 Requirements